-Visitors to this website may have read Higher Kundalini and Lower Kundalini, which provides some excerpts from the book
+Visitors to this website may have read or heard of the book

 Bhavani Shankar (1859-1936) was one of the most prominent of the last surviving Indian chelas (disciples) of the Masters from H. P. Blavatsky’s Adyar days.
 He is spoken of in glowing terms by the Masters in their Letters and elsewhere and was a chela of the Master K.H.